Fun Facts about September Born Babies

-There are lots of fun facts about September-born babies.
-In this post, we uncover what makes September babies unique from their astrological signs to science-proven personality traits.
+From exhibiting strong intellectual and creative skills to possessing an unmatched interest for learning, they truly stand out.
+In this post, we discuss what makes September babies unique, from their astrological signs to science-proven personality traits.
 Plus, learn important September dates in history, as well as birthdays and more.
-Let's dive in!

-Welcome, fall!
-So long, summer.
-As you know, September is the 9th month, which begins the final quarter of the year.
-In the Northern hemisphere, it marks the beginning of autumn and the end of summer.
+As you know, September is the 9th month of the year and also the final quarter of the year.
+In the Northern Hemisphere, it marks the beginning of autumn and the end of summer.
 In the Southern hemisphere, in countries like Argentina or South Africa, it's the start of spring.
-The autumn equinox typically falls on September 22 or 23.
+The autumn equinox typically falls on September 22nd or 23rd.

 A baby born in September is either Virgo (August 23-September 22) or Libra (September 23-October 22).
 Here's what this could mean for your baby's personality traits in the future, according to the zodiac: